freeCodeCamp/devdocs/docs/storage.md

   The precache list is kept doc-independent so a flaky doc index can't fail the atomic `cache.addAll` install.
-- **Index files (fallback for layer 2's quota).** The `fetch` handler also caches same-origin `index.json` at runtime.
+- **Index files (fallback for layer 2's quota).** The `fetch` handler also caches `index.json` at runtime (from the docs CDN, which sends CORS headers so the response is cacheable regardless of origin).
 This seems redundant with layer 2, but `localStorage` has a ~5 MB quota and `LocalStorageStore.set` swallows `QuotaExceededError` silently — so with many/large docs, some indexes never persist there and are re-fetched offline.
 Only the Cache API (far larger quota) can then satisfy them, making the service worker the reliable high-capacity